Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Kaplan MCAT Practice Tests

-This is a very respectable number of practice exams and is bested only by the Gold Standard MCAT Prep, which provides 20 tests.
-While 17 exams doesn’t sound like much, at 7 hours+ per exam, that is a lot of hours spent simulating the real MCAT.
+This is a very respectable number of practice exams and is bested only by the Prep101, which provides 25 tests.
+While 18 exams doesn’t sound like much, at 7 hours+ per exam, that is a lot of hours spent simulating the real MCAT.

 The quality of Kaplan’s MCAT practice tests are above average and pretty darn good on the whole.
 They are not so exceptional that I would flag them as a major course highlight, but they are more than serviceable and do a good job of mimicking the real MCAT.